Medically reviewed by Drugs.com. Last updated on Jan 22, 2020.

-If your fracture breaks the skin, you also will be given antibiotics intravenously (into a vein) to prevent infection.
-If you have not had a tetanus shot within the past 10 years, a tetanus vaccination will be recommended.
+For any of these fractures, if your fracture breaks the skin, the condition is more serious: debridement (removal of foreign material or damaged tissue from the wound), surgery and intravenous antibiotics are usually recommended.
+If you have not had a tetanus shot within the past 10 years, a tetanus vaccination will also be recommended.

 Once your fracture has healed enough, your doctor will prescribe a program of physical therapy to restore full strength and function in your injured leg.

 Seek emergency help if you have significant lasting pain and suspect you may have a leg fracture after a fall, a motor vehicle accident or other trauma involving the leg.